 Optional: 1 dessertspoon of sultanas (soaked in hot water to plump them up)

-Crumble topping for a 7 inch (18cm) oven proof dish: a few generous handful of porridge oats, 2 oz (50gr) of ground or flaked almonds, olive or rapeseed oil to mix
+Crumble topping for a 7 inch (18cm) oven proof dish: a few generous handful of porridge oats, 2 oz (50gr) of ground or flaked almonds, a handful of pumpkin seeds, olive or rapeseed oil to mix

 For a gluten-free version: use gluten-free oats or flaked quinoa